STRYD after 2000 miles, a Runner’s Review from 2019 to 2021 – Running Power Meter Pod

 If you don’t use thicker laces then you may well find the device moves a bit.
 Try packing out the space.
 On the STRYD forum, I’ve seen a velcro-based solution to reduce the space.
 Set against this, if you have tight-fitting running shoes then compounding a tightly-fitting STRYD can sometimes cause discomfort to your foot, solution: move the pod!

 After recharging, be REALLY sure that the STRYD Footpod is correctly re-inserted into the prongs on the cradle to avoid loss.
+A cool feature is that the STRYD Zones data field will buzz if it loses conenction ie if it’s become detached or run out of battery.

 Pairing – STRYD Review